hazelcast/hazelcast-client-protocol/README.md

 * New methods should come after the existing methods on the protocol definitions and have the id of the 1 + the id of the method that comes before it.
 * New request, response or event parameters should come after the existing parameters on the protocol definitions and they should be in the increasing order of the Hazelcast versions.
-That is 4.1 parameters should follow 4.0.1 parameters which should follow 4.0 parameters.
+For example, 4.1 parameters should follow 4.0.1 parameters which should follow 4.0 parameters.
 * New parameters to custom types should come after the existing parameters on the protocol definitions and they should be in the increasing order of Hazelcast versions as described above.